-The changes that we have all born witness represent a significant period in our lives.
+The changes that we have all born witnessed represent a significant period in our lives.
 For myself, these changes have been technological in their nature.
 With most of the world in lockdown, due to the pandemic, people are working from home if they can, students are learning from home in an online format, and parents are picking up the slack from teachers and supporting their children.

 This unprecedented event has changed the world and has brought it into a new era - the time of online learning for all people.

-Before we delve into why ICT in education so important today, let us first understand the fundamentals of what ICT is.
+Before we delve into why ICT in education is so important today, let us first understand the fundamentals of what ICT is.

 LEARN MORE ABOUT: